How to Start a Recycling Business?

 • How much money will you need, what will you need it for, and how much will you need to borrow

-4. Choose a business structure
+4. Choose your recycling business structure

 Choose a good business name.
 The name should be straightforward to read and say.
-Once you register your recycling business names ideas, it’s time to define the business structure.
+Once you register your recycling business name ideas, it’s time to define the business structure.
 Some requirements behind registering your business are paying taxes, raising funds, and opening a bank account.

 Making a business structure will define your role within the organization, which is the next step.
 You could opt for either sole proprietorship, partnership, limited liability company, or S corporation.

-5. Get licenses and permits
+5. Get required recycling business licenses and permits

 • Employer Identification Number (EIN)